10 Safety Tips for Working at Heights

-Whether you work at heights every day or just once in a while, your focus on safety during those times is of utmost importance.
-It takes one mistake to turn a routine work task into a fatality.
-Falls are debilitating.
-Falls are deadly.
-You must be prepared to protect your employees each and every time they could be exposed.
-Here are ten tips to consider if your employees work at heights.
+Whether you work at height every day or only on occasion, working safely should always remain a top priority.
+It takes one mistake to turn a routine task into a serious injury or fatality.
+You must be prepared to protect your employees each and every time they could be exposed to a fall hazard.

-When you can, use rails.
-Passive protection is the easiest way to keep your workers safe and achieve compliance because there is nothing that they need to actually do to keep themselves safe (other than stay within the rails…and if your employees are climbing outside of protective rails, you’ve got bigger problems to address!).
-Rails can be built by jobsite carpenters (as long as they meet the requirements set forth by OSHA) or pre-fabricated from a manufacturer and installed.
-Pre-fabricated railings can be permanently affixed or portable to suit your needs.
-Regardless of which type you use, once in place, you’ll find rails are the easiest fall protection system to use.
+When you can, use railing.
+Railing is a form of Passive protection, the easiest and most recommended way to keep your workers safe while achieving compliance.
+There's no training or extra equipment needed because there's nothing that they need to actually do to keep themselves safe (other than stay within the rail).
+There are railing system for almost every style of rooftop such as non-penetrating roof railing, parapet mounted railing, metal roof railing, and more.
+Regardless of which type you use, once in place, you’ll find rails to be the easiest fall protection system to use.

 2. Select the Proper PPE

-Lanyards need to be properly selected as well.
-Depending on the height at which you are working, a 6’ lanyard with a deceleration device will not protect your worker.
-Instead, a retractable lanyard may be necessary.
+Safety lanyards need to be properly selected as well.
+Depending on the height at which you are working, a 6’ lanyard with a deceleration device may not protect your worker.
+Instead, a retractable lanyard might be necessary.
 Each situation is different, so you need to evaluate your working conditions and the task to be performed in order to give your employees something that will actually protect them.

 3. Inspect Your PPE